Just-world fallacy: Current research

 Although much of the initial work on belief in a just world focused on its negative social effects, other research suggests that belief in a just world is good, and even necessary, for mental health.
 Belief in a just world is associated with greater life satisfaction and well-being and less depressive affect.
 Researchers are actively exploring the reasons why the belief in a just world might have this relationship to mental health; it has been suggested that such beliefs could be a personal resource or coping strategy that buffers stress associated with daily life and with traumatic events.
 This hypothesis suggests that belief in a just world can be understood as a positive illusion.
 In line with this perspective, recent research also suggests that belief in a just world may explain the known statistical association between religiosity/spirituality and psychological well-being.
+Some belief in a just world research has been conducted within the framework of primal world beliefs, and has found strong correlations between just world belief and beliefs that the world is safe, abundant and cooperative (among other qualities).

 Some studies also show that beliefs in a just world are correlated with internal locus of control.
 Strong belief in a just world is associated with greater acceptance of and less dissatisfaction with negative events in one's life.
 This may be one way in which belief in a just world affects mental health.
 Others have suggested that this relationship holds only for beliefs in a just world for oneself.
 Beliefs in a just world for others are related instead to the negative social phenomena of victim blaming and victim derogation observed in other studies.

 Belief in a just world has also been found to negatively predict the perceived likelihood of kin favoritism.
 The perspective of the individual plays an important role in this relationship, such that when people imagine themselves as mere observers of injustice, general belief in a just world will be the stronger predictor, and when they imagine themselves as victims of injustice, personal belief in a just world will be the stronger predictor.
 This further supports the distinction between general and personal belief in a just world.